-Scope note: This class comprises items of a material nature that are units for documentation and have
+This class comprises items of a material nature that are units for documentation and have physical boundaries that separate them completely in an objective way from other objects.

 The class also includes all aggregates of objects made for functional purposes of whatever kind, independent of physical coherence, such as a set of chessmen.
 Typically, instances of E19 Physical Object can be moved (if not too heavy).